Creating Lists Using Transformers

 6. Run the Workspace

 Run the workspace and inspect Grimmett Park again.
-The Feature Information pane shows a list attribute, _trees{}, which contains information from both tree points in the park:
+The Feature Information window shows a list attribute _trees{}, which contains information from tree points in the park for each of the attributes that were selected:

 We successfully used the PointOnAreaOverlayer to create a list called _trees{}, which stores the values of multiple tree points that fall within each park polygon.
 Note how each numbered list element contains the same set of attributes: COMMON_NAME, DIAMETER, etc.